Junk removal cost guide: What affects pricing and how to save

 Volume and truckload pricing

 A typical full-size junk removal truck can hold 15 to 18 cubic yards of junk.
 Companies usually charge in increments based on the fraction of the truck you fill.
+The more junk you have to remove, the higher the cost.

 Most companies also have a minimum charge, usually applied when you only have a small amount of junk, less than 1/8 of a truckload.
 This minimum fee covers travel, labor, and disposal costs, and falls between $75 and $125, depending on the company and your location.